Young Pianist Competition

-The Grand Prize Winner of the MostArts Festival Young Pianist Competition will be invited back to Alfred University for a solo recital during the MostArts Festival the following season.
+The Grand Prize Winner of the MostArts Festival Young Pianist Competition is invited back to Alfred University for a solo recital during the MostArts Festival the following season.

-The Grand Prize Winner will also be eligible to become a "Young Steinway Artist."
+The Grand Prize Winner is also eligible to become a "Young Steinway Artist."

-Entries for the 2019 Young Pianist Competition have closed as of April 5, 2019.
+Entries for the 2020 Young Pianist Competition will open fall 2019.